I guess I can call it a mid term review, I haven’t worn them out yet, I am probably about half way trough the life cycle of these goggles.

 The thumb will rub against the lock on clamp when shifting with the XTR M9000 shifter, but this is not the Grips’s fault, I would like some more adjustment for the XTR shifters, but so far this has not been an issue yet, this of course leads to wear where the thumb rubs.

-None I can think of at the moment, but the lock on clamps take up some room, so you might want wider bars.
+None I can think of at the moment, other than the lock on clamps take up some room, so you might want wider bars.

 So far these are my only grips of choice, due to comfort, and durability, the fast, great support. definitely thumbs up from me.